Job hunting, lesson plans, and teaching tips

 - Having your lesson plans and teaching materials ready before your student arrives makes you look prepared and eager.

-- Ease into the lesson with some small talk to get your students to relax.
+- Ease into the lesson with some small talk to get your student to relax.
 Speak slowly and clearly.

 - Choose user friendly topics.
 Basically if it is not something you would talk about with your granny then it may not be appropriate to teach in a lesson.